Scientology and psychiatry: Oak Knoll Military Hospital

 In 1945, Hubbard was a patient at Oak Knoll Military Hospital.
-Hubbard's estranged son, Ron DeWolf, would later state that Hubbard received psychiatric treatment during his hospitalization.
+Hubbard's estranged son, L. Ron Hubbard, Jr., later known as Ron DeWolf, would later state that Hubbard received psychiatric treatment during his hospitalization.
 Hubbard would later cite his time with psychiatric patients at Oak Knoll "using a park bench as a consulting room" as a major influence on his development of Dianetics.

 Request for psychiatric treatment

 After his discharge, Hubbard sought out psychiatric help to treat his "long periods of moroseness and suicidal inclinations" but reported that he could not afford it.
 A letter dated October 15, 1947, which Hubbard wrote to the Veterans Administration (VA) begins: "This is a request for treatment".
 The letter continues:

-The following year, Hubbard and his wife moved to Savannah, Georgia where he was associated with a charity psychiatric clinic.
+The following year, Hubbard and his wife moved to Savannah, Georgia, where he was associated with a charity psychiatric clinic.